Vaguery/pushforth-ruby/README.md

 - if the stack starts with a non-list (instruction or other literal), do nothing (and `halt`)
 - if the stack starts with an empty list, throw it away
 - pop the top item, which must be a non-empty list; call the remaining stack the `data` stack and the one you've popped the `code` stack
-  - pop its first element on the `code` stack, setting aside the remaining `code` stack
+  - pop the first element of the `code` stack, setting aside the remaining `code` stack for later
   - if the popped item is a literal or a list, push it onto the `data` stack, followed by the reduced `code` stack
   - if the popped item is an instruction, execute it, then push back the (possibly altered) `code` stack onto the (possibly altered) `data` stack